zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Java UDF.md

 ## Instructions {#section_yjs_hpf_vdb .section}

-UDTFs are often used in the following way in SQL:
+UDTFs are often used as following in SQL:

 ```
 select user_udtf(col0, col1) as (c0, c1) from my_table;